 Free China VPNs

-- Free VPN services either have poor performance or poor features due to the lack of revenue they generate for the providing company.
+- Free VPN services either have poor performance or poor features.
 Poor performance usually means the free VPN will be blocked in China.
-Poor features usually mean a restrictive data cap (100 MB or similar), which makes it very hard to use comfortably.
+Poor features usually mean a restrictive data cap (500 MB or similar), which makes it very hard to use comfortably.

 If the above reasons are still not enough to deter you from using a free VPN you can check out the services: